+Inherits: <name>

+This gets all Public variables from implementation <name>, and all variables that <name> has in turn inherited.
+An implementation may inherit from any number of other implementations.

+Friend: <name>

-Inherits : <name></name> This gets all Public variables from implementation <name>, and all variables that <name> has in turn inherited.
-An implementation may inherit from any number of other implementations.</name></name> Friend: <name></name> This gets all Protected variables from implementation <name>, but, unlike inherits, it is symmetric and also defines a transitive relation by pushing its own implementation's Protected variables onto implementation name.
-This keyword is used to define a group of implementations which all end up with the same Protected variables.</name> declares that the thorn provides an implementation called wavetoy, gets all the public variables declared by an implementation called grid, and shares all protected variables with wave_extract and its friends.
+This gets all Protected variables from implementation <name>, but, unlike inherits, it is symmetric and also defines a transitive relation by pushing its own implementation's Protected variables onto implementation name.
+This keyword is used to define a group of implementations which all end up with the same Protected variables.